AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 Upsampling is a CPU-intensive task, because the algorithm will run at 2x, 4x or 8x speed.
 Since the guitar's voice is well below 12kHz (someone says 6kHz) we can avoid upsampling by introducing a low-pass filter before the nonlinearity.
 In addition to that we can rise the overall system sampling frequency to still have the 8x factor (96kHz/12kHz=8).

-The image below summarize the two approachs:
+The following image summarizes the two approaches:

 ![anti-aliasing](anti-aliasing-1.png)